 Rahsaan serves as an inspiration to thousands of youth and makes school appearances across the country, introducing students to all facets of cycling from; bike safety, bicycle racing tips, and general life lessons.
 Rahsaan’s appearances are designed to introduce cycling to young people living in underserved communities and working with community leaders, organizations, schools, and businesses to provide long-term resources for youth to nurture their talents and interest in the sport of cycling.

 The foundation has established Cycling Clubs at Verbum Dei High School in the Watts community of Los Angeles, James Monroe Senior High School (LAUSD) and The Methods To Winning Development Youth Team.
 These Cycling Clubs at these two High Schools are the first phase of the foundation’s B/Smart Cycle Program designed for local schools in the Los Angeles area to introduce inner-city youth to Velodrome bicycling techniques, safety, and racing.
 The foundation will partner with Dignity Health Velodrome a world-class facility located on the campus of California State University Dominguez Hills (CSUDH) Carson, California.

 We believe all underserved youth can embrace who they are,

 can define their future, and can change the world.

-The mission of the Bahati Foundation is to empower young people by providing local schools with life skills programs that promote positive values, healthy habits, access to ed-tech and cycling – resulting in real-life power, on and off the bike.
+The mission of the Bahati Foundation is to empower inner-city youth by providing local schools with life skills programs that promote positive values, healthy habits, access to ed-tech and cycling – resulting in real-life power, on and off the bike.

-We envision a Los Angeles where youth have access and have the options to mobility through biking that is safe and convenient
+We envision a Los Angeles and nation where inner-city youth have access to superior educational opportunities and have the options of mobility through biking that is safe and convenient in their communities.